Four Seasons Hotel, Washington, D.C.

-It’s time to "go green" for your next meeting, convention or event in the Washington metropolitan area
+It’s time to "go green" for your next meeting, convention or event in the Washington, DC Region

 Companies are increasingly adopting sustainable practices, energy-efficient lighting and reusable products to reduce their carbon footprints and save costs.
 Their efforts benefit meeting planners considering the Washington metropolitan area, which is a destination that boasts multiple key industries and shares a common vision for a sustainable planet as the world’s first LEED Platinum city according to the U.S. Green Building Council.
 Check out the variety of sustainable spaces the city boasts in each quadrant.